Important Dates & Information:

 Design and Health Overview

 The built environment has a powerful impact on our bodies, fitness, and well-being.
-The Master of Science in Architecture concentration in Design and Health (MS_DH) examines a range of scales including interiors, buildings, cities, and territories
+The Master of Science in Architecture concentration in Design and Health is an intensive 10-month post-professional degree that examines a range of scales including interiors, buildings, cities, and territories

 that promote a critical assessment of existing design practices.
 Students in the MS_DH concentration pursue new opportunities for design and architecture to positively influence health infrastructure by addressing inequalities, while drawing from numerous allied fields through design.